 Liz’s expertise in the area of vaccination in pregnancy and public health advocacy are evidenced by her invited position on Australian Technical Advisory Group on (Pertussis and Influenza) Vaccination.
 She provides consultative advice to RANZCOG in this important area, and is also an associate editor of the Australian and New Zealand Journal of Obstetrics and Gynaecology, the official scientific journal of RANZCOG.

-Liz is a passionate teacher and shares the role of Women’s Health term co-coordinator for Year 3 students at University of Melbourne with Dr Alexis Shub.
+Liz is a passionate teacher and shares the role of Women’s Health term co-coordinator for Year 3 students at University of Melbourne with A/Prof Alexis Shub.
 She oversees development of written and clinical assessment tools, and is undertaking her University of Melbourne Teaching Certificate.
 As well as carrying out her many clinical school teaching commitments she regularly supervises scholarly and vocational selective students who are interested in a career in obstetrics.